catalyst-cloud/catalystcloud-docs/source/billing.rst

   If you do not source an openrc file, you will need to pass the authentication information to the command line tool when running it.
-See ./separate-billing.py help for more infromation.
+See ./separate-billing.py help for more information.

 Make sure your python virtual environment is activated (`source venv/bin/activate`).